schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 With proper transaction isolation, this is a clean, safe solution to the particular problem.

 ### Players working in parallel to create a deck of cards
-This is an example of an anti-case.
+This is an example of an anti-case, we chose to not solve the problem.
 Imagine a second mobile-game which allows small groups of players to compete in creating a deck of cards with certain characteristics.

 In this case, we have up to 4 people creating a deck of cards.
 Those players might be remote, local, colocated, or not.
 What happens if 2 players create the same card?

 Players attempt to create a deck with certain characteristics.
 If they happen to get duplicate cards, the instructor rejects their deck.
 However, when this happens, the team can clean up their deck and resubmit it.
+Also, that kind of thing happening can lead to good discussions about collaboration and communication, so trying to make sure it doesn't happen reduces the value of the experience.

 In this case, there's a shared resource, the deck of cards.
 The addition of cards is done in parallel.
 There can be a "data integrity" issue, duplicated work, but the end result is easy to recover from, all done through human interaction.

 Early on we realized this was a potential issue.
-When we thought through solutions, we decided to play it by ear.
+When we thought through solutions, we decided to leave the potential in the game.
 An instructor can run the game in different ways, with different rules.
-So this was a false positive.
+So in this case, the solution wsa to leave it as is.

 ### Double deleting of resources on re-render using a 2D Library in React-Native
 We were using React-Native, with React-Native-Web, to produce a web and mobile application for a customer.
 We